ASURT-F1TENTH/ORB_SLAM3_DOCKER/README.md

 1. Setup the ORB-SLAM3 ROS2 Docker using the steps above.
 Once you do (1) step in the ```Launching ORB-SLAM3``` section, you should see a window popup which is waiting for images.
 This is partially indicative of the setup correctly done.
 2. Setup the simulation by following the README [here](https://github.com/suchetanrs/gz-sim-environment)
 3. Once you are able to teleop the robot, you should be able to run ORB-SLAM3 with both the containers (simulation and wrapper) running parallely.

-### Potential issues you may face.
-The simulation and the wrapper both have their ```ROS_DOMAIN_ID``` set to 55 so they are meant to work out of the box.
-However, you may face issues if this environment variable is not set properly.
-Before you start the wrapper, run ```ros2 topic list``` and make sure the topics namespaced with ```robot_0``` are visible inside the ORB-SLAM3 container provided the simulation is running along the side.

 ## Important notes